 These closing documents are delivered to the insurance company and the purchase funds are put into escrow.
 Once the insurance company verifies that the policy ownership and beneficiary have been updated, the funds, less any fees and commissions, are released to you.

-Post-close, you usually have a short rescission period, during which you can cancel the transaction if you change your mind.
+Post-close of the life settlement contract, you usually have a short rescission period, during which you can cancel the transaction if you change your mind.
 The exact time frame is defined by state law, but is usually about two weeks.
-Once that rescission period ends, the transaction is final.
+Once that rescission period ends, the life settlement contract is final.

 Unfortunately, not all life settlement brokers are equipped to maximize the selling price of your life insurance.
 The best are those who have an extensive network of high-quality buyers, plus the experience to manage the details of these complex transactions.